ubilabs/gcloud-storage-upload/README.md

 * `-c, --configFile <path-to-config>`

 All files in `path` directory will be uploaded to `remotePath` given in `.gcloud.json` or via the options.
-An optional `verisonNumber` number (given via the `.gcloud.json` or the options) will be added as sub directory.
+An optional `versionNumber` number (given via the `.gcloud.json` or the options) will be added as sub directory.
 Slack channel is optional.
 The options overwrite the `.gcloud.json` settings.